fortinet/fortigate-autoscale/aws/README.md

-# Fortigate Autoscale - Azure
+# Fortigate Autoscale - AWS

-This is the Fortigate Autoscale Azure module for Azure Cloud Platform.
+This is the Fortigate Autoscale AWS module for Amazon AWS Cloud Platform.

 Please see the Project [README](../README.md) file for more information